FAQs – Home Air Conditioning Information

 Which Carrier equipment will best fit my home?

 There are many factors that affect the sizing and specifications of your system, including square footage, insulation, window surface and configuration, geographic location of your home, duct sizing and arrangement, and many others.
 Bounds Heating & Air can perform an in-home load analysis to determine which equipment combinations will perfectly suit your home and your family’s needs.
 Depending upon the construction of your home, one (1) ton of air conditioning can cool anywhere from 300 to 800 square feet of home.
-The only way to insure the size of the system you purchase will be large enough to cool your home, but not any larger than you need, is to have your home’s individual heating and cooling needs evaluated by a licensed professional.
+The only way to ensure the size of the system you purchase will be large enough to cool your home, but not any larger than you need, is to have your home’s individual heating and cooling needs evaluated by a licensed professional.

 What does my warranty cover?

-Under the standard factory warranty, Carrier covers parts that fail during the warranty period due to defect in the part.
+Under the standard factory warranty, Carrier covers parts that fail during the warranty period due to defects in the parts.
 The warranty does not cover labor.
 A warranty certificate was included with your homeowner information packet, and is specific to the model numbers, serial numbers and installation dates of your products.
 If you cannot find your warranty certificate, Bounds Heating & Air will also be able to provide you with the information.

 What is the life expectancy of my unit?